-Generally, healthcare professionals recommend checking blood sugar before meals and at bedtime.
-However, this can vary depending on a person’s diabetes management plan.
+Generally, healthcare professionals recommend checking blood sugar before meals and bedtime for people with type 2 diabetes.
+However, this can vary depending on a person’s management plan.

 When a person has type 2 diabetes, their body cannot regulate the volume of sugar, or glucose, in their blood.
 Regular monitoring of blood sugar levels can be a key tool for managing the condition.